Sheet Metal Worker

 Education and Training Programs

 Sheet metal work does not require a formal education beyond a high school diploma or GED, and schools in New York do not have programs that specifically focus on sheet metal technology or sheetworking.
 There are some schools throughout the state that offer certificates and/or associate degrees in the related field of welding.
+Other schools may offer professional development coursework in welding.
+Monroe Community College and SUNY at Corning are two schools that have those types of programs.

 Educational InstitutionDepartmentCertificateAssociateBachelorMasterPhD